citynet-at-git/Citynet-phase1/README.md

 # Citynet-phase1

-This is the open-source repository for paper **CityNet: A Multi-city, Multi-modal Dataset for Smart City** for the submission to KDD 2021
+This is the open-source repository for the CityNet dataset

 ## Download data
 You can download our dataset via